 Being on the coast, the region of Normandy is quite famous for its seafood.
 One of the delicacies of the area are the moules frites, meaning mussels and fries.

-At the restaurants in the town center, you can get the moules cooked in a variety of ways and with a variety of sauces.
+At the restaurants in the town center, you can get the moules steam cooked and with a variety of sauces such as with parsley, with cream and lardons, and many many more.

 5) Play detective at Clos Lupin